ikyyydev/ikyyydev/README.md

 # 👋 Hi, I'm Rifki Jaya Afandi (Rifki)

 🚀 **Software Engineer**
-Always passionate about building, learning, and leveling up my craft—one project at a time.
+Always passionate about building, learning, and leveling up my craft one project at a time.

 ---

 ## 💡 About Me

 - 🌱 **Lifelong learner** dedicated to mastering full-stack web development.
-- 💻 Focused on modern web tech—TypeScript, React, Next.js, Tailwind, and powerful databases.
+- 💻 Focused on modern web tech TypeScript, React, Next.js, Tailwind, and powerful databases.
 - 🛒 Proud builder of robust E-Commerce solutions.
 - 🌍 Based in Indonesia.